-Stewart Island Activities – Shark Diving, Kiwi Spotting, Fishing, Hunting, Hiking…
+Shark Diving, Kiwi Spotting, Fishing, Hunting, Hiking…

-“Real New Zealand”
+Stewart Island – “Real New Zealand”

-Each year see increasing numbers of adventurous tourists brave the sometimes wild ferry crossing over Foveaux Strait.
+Each year see increasing numbers of adventurous tourists, brave the sometimes wild ferry crossing over Foveaux Strait to Rakiura.

 Others to hike the various trails that slice through this rugged little Island.

 Stewart Island Walks

-Walking is the best way to experience all that the island has to offer, there are many easy short walks as well as a couple of more challenging – multi-day gut busters…
+Walking is the best way to experience all that the Island has to offer, there are many easy short walks as well as a couple of more challenging – multi-day gut busters.

 It is possible to catch a water taxi to the various DOC huts or if you prefer then bring a tent and get the water taxi to drop you in a secluded bay.

 Video – Must Do Boat Cruise